 “New Tools for Challenging Rap Lyrics and Videos in the Courtroom.”
 Contra Costa Public Defenders, March 7.

 “Rap Lyrics on Trial.”
-UC Law San Francisco, March 2023.
+University of California of the Law, San Francisco, March 2023.

 “New Tools for Challenging Rap Lyrics in the Courtroom.”
 Office of the State Public Defender, January 2023.